Activities

 - Wed.
 12:30 - 2 pm

-- Term 1: 13 weeks
+- Term 2: 13 weeks from the 15th of January

 - Textbook: Tochka Ru B1, part 1 & Workbook